Handbells in Boston

 Joined BBR: September 2009

 Susan’s musical training began as a child, studying and playing the violin through her college years.
 She began ringing handbells in 2003 with her three children at Trinity Episcopal Church of Topsfield, MA.
 In addition to ringing with BBR, Susan rings with the handbell choir at Faith Lutheran Church in Andover, MA, and with Hancock Carillon in Lexington, MA.
-Susan serves as both the Archivist and Registrar for the New England region (Area 1) of the Handbell Musicians of America.
+Susan serves as both the Membership Chair and Registrar for the New England region (Area 1) of the Handbell Musicians of America.
 She is a frequent participant at Area 1, National, and International handbell events, and has had the privilege to ring at all HMA Distinctly Bronze events since 2014.

 Erica Shaw